 - AI-Powered Search: People are often using their virtual assistants to run online searches for them.
 If they don’t provide accurate results, it can reflect negatively on both the virtual assistant and the search engine.
 One of the most common reasons for inaccurate search results is the fact that people often speak differently than they type.
-By adapting search engines to longer spoken phrases and different accents, the results can be much more precise.
+The results can be much more precise by adapting search engines to longer spoken phrases and different accents.

 Flexibility is another benefit of the hybrid cloud, enabling organizations to move resources from the private to the public cloud and back.
-When it comes to development and testing, the hybrid cloud allows developers to spin up new VMs and apps, without the intervention of IT operations, as well as extending portions of the applications into the cloud, to better handle peak processing requirements.
-The cloud also provides various other services, such as business intelligence, analytics and the Internet of Things, allowing companies to benefit from them, without having to build them separately.
+When it comes to development and testing, the hybrid cloud allows developers to spin up new VMs and apps without the intervention of IT operations, as well as extend portions of the applications into the cloud, to better handle peak processing requirements.
+The cloud also provides various other services, such as business intelligence, analytics, and the Internet of Things, allowing companies to benefit from them, without having to build them separately.